pchapin/yeditor/README.md

 suitable version of Doxygen installed you can run the tool in the `src` folder.
 This will create an `internal` folder under the `doc` folder where the HTML formatted documentation can be found.

-The Spica and Scr projects are documented separately but have a similar organization.
-See those projects for more information.

 Testing
 -------